JOE AVERY (The Twenty-Year Death)

 Laurel Blechman is an acclaimed painter and art instructor based in California.
 Her work has graced the covers of numerous books, comics, and graphic novels.
 Influences she cites include Aubrey Beardsley and Alphonse Mucha, as well as paperback illustrators such as James Bama.
 She frequently collaborated with Hard Case Crime cover painter Glen Orbik, with whom she lived until his death in 2015.

-CLAUDIA CARANFA (Five Decembers, The Next Time I Die, The Hot Beat, Nobody's Angel)
+CLAUDIA CARANFA (Five Decembers, The Next Time I Die, The Hot Beat, Nobody's Angel, Quarry's Return)

 Claudia Caranfa is a traditional and digital artist born and based in Italy.
 Her work has graced the covers of numerous books, comic books and graphic novels including THE GIRL WITH THE DRAGON TATTOO, MS. TREE, BLADE RUNNER 2029, VIKINGS, TORCHWOOD and DR. WHO.